jfalconbarroso/BAYES-LOSVD/README.md

 ### New in this release

-- This version is a major release changing the Inference backend
+- This is a major release introducing a new inference backend.
-- Instead of STAN, this codes uses Numpyro/Jax
- (see bayes-losvd_packages.yaml for all the necessary packages)
+- The code now uses NumPyro/JAX (see bayes-losvd_packages.yaml for the required packages).
-- This new implementation allows for GPU computations seemesly
+- This implementation enables seamless CPU and GPU computations for improved performance.

 ### Acknowledgments